erkkah/tigr/README.md

 TIGR is a tiny graphics library, for when you just need to draw something in a window without any fuss.
 TIGR doesn't want to do everything.
 We don't want to bloat your program with hundreds of extra DLLs and megabytes of frameworks.

-TIGR is free to copy with no restrictions; see tigr.h.

-> NOTE: This repo contains a fork of TIGR with added Linux and Android support.
-The original repo lives [here](https://bitbucket.org/rmitton/tigr/overview).

 We don't want to supply every possible function you might ever need.
 There are already plenty of add-on libraries for doing sound, XML, 3D, whatever.
 Our goal is simply to allow you to easily throw together small 2D programs when you need them.